froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

         1. **field\_${entity\_type|abbr}\_${entity\_bundle|abbr}\_{name|abbr}**
             1. Example: **field_prgf_sc_body**
     1. **All descriptions are mandatory!**
-1. Module naming conventions - Depending on to the context we should choose the name from this list:
+1. Module naming conventions - Depending on the context we should choose the name from this list:
     1. **\${project_name|abbr}_\${business_name|abbr**} - when the code looks like legacy and has specifics that are not ready to be open-sourced
     1. **openy_${business_name|abbr}** - when the code is ready to be ejected to OpenY package
     1. **${business_name}** - when the code is so abstract that it has no connection to OpenY and is ready to be hosted on Drupal.org as an independent project.

 ## Code Sharing

-In order to support reuse by the community, the MODULE-NAME should be selected in relation to the business logic of the module.
+To support reuse by the community, the MODULE-NAME should relate to the business logic of the module.
 It is not good to create modules by abstracting them out of the business.
 All modules that have been shared to drupal.org from past projects were possible to share only because they represent some feature, tied to a business need.
 For example:

 - personify - module for SOAP related methods for working with Personify API
 - acrypt - Asymmetric crypt algorithm